 The Company maintains a Distributable Reserves policy which forms the basis of management information considered ahead of any dividend approval.
 The policy sets out factors considered relevant to ensuring against any unlawful distribution.
-The Board ensures that it takes decisions in line with the requirements of section 172 of the Companies Act 2006.

 The dividend and capital strategy of the Company will evolve with the needs of the business as well as the regulatory environment.